bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

     - democracy
     - business/trade
     - environment
-    - food
+    - food/agriculture
     - energy
     - labor
   2. Now that you have selected three categories, write them across the top of a sheet of paper to form three columns.
-Imagine what would be an ideal or positive situation for that category for the year 2045.
+Imagine an ideal or positive situation for that category for the year 2045.
 Respond to each category with a short one-sentence description of this scenario.
-Try to have an inspiration source for your ideas, though you do not need to mention it (IE - Flying cars as shown in the film, Blade Runner).
+Try to have an inspiration source for your ideas, though you do not need to mention it (IE - Flying cars as shown in the film, Blade Runner might inspire my idea that in the future, ).
 Write at least one response per category, but feel free to write down as many as you like.
 Limit yourself to 10 minutes. **Take a photo of your process and post it to the Studio Project feed**

 ### Define (Week 1)